Hexagram 23剝Stripping Away

 — Legge (1882)

 Line 4 is the crisis line of the hexagram.
 The stripping has progressed past the foundations and the frame and now reaches the skin — 膚, the body of the person actually lying on the couch.
 The line moves from the furniture image to the person sitting on it, and the verdict is given without qualification: 凶, misfortune.
-The hexagram is naming the moment when the decline becomes personal: the founder whose company contraction has begun to affect the founder’s own income and reputation; the executive whose restructuring has produced direct attacks on their own role; the operator whose patient stewardship of a wind-down has finally cost them politically as well as structurally.
+The hexagram is naming the moment when the decline becomes personal: the long illness that begins to take the body itself and not just its energy; the separation that has moved out of the marriage and into your standing among the people around you; the career in a fading field whose decline has finally reached your own name and income, not just the field’s.

 The decision-relevant translation is severe and corrective.
-The temptation at line 4 is the heroic-resistance temptation: to take the skin-injury personally, to mount a defence that proves the actor still has standing, to fight the stripping as though the surviving yang at the top depended on this particular battle.
-The hexagram is explicit that this is the failure mode.
-The injury is real; the misfortune is named; the way through is not to make the line-4 stand.
+The temptation at line 4 is to take the skin-injury personally: to mount a defence that proves you still have standing, to fight the stripping as though the surviving yang at the top depended on this one battle.
+The hexagram is explicit that this is the trap.
+The injury is real; the misfortune is named; the way through is not to make the stand.
 Line 4 is the position the next two lines exist to relieve.
-The discipline is to take the injury, refuse the heroic counter-move that would consume the remaining structural resource, and hold the line-5 transition in view.
-The actor who treats the skin-injury as the moment to prove they were right loses the standing that line 5 still has access to.
+The discipline is to take the injury, refuse the heroic counter-move that would burn the remaining structural resource, and hold the line-5 transition in view.
+Whoever treats the skin-injury as the moment to prove they were right loses the standing that line 5 still has.

 貫魚以宮人寵,無不利。